 It is extraordinary, really, how one life touches so many others and in turn can have such a profound impact on the world.
-The birth of William Seaborn Johnson in 1845, the only deaf child among ten siblings, transformed his family’s life, and they in turn created a legacy that, 160 years later, still celebrates the individual and collective accomplishments of children and adults who are deaf and/or blind in Alabama.
+The birth of William Seaborn Johnson in 1845, the only deaf child among 10 siblings, transformed his family’s life, and they in turn created a legacy that, more than 170 years later, still celebrates the individual and collective accomplishments of children and adults who are deaf and/or blind in Alabama.

 Early Attempts at Deaf Education in Alabama

-Two-term Alabama Governor Henry Watkins Collier who was elected to the office in 1849, was a proponent of economic diversity, social and education reform.
-In 1852 he urged the Alabama General Assembly to appropriate $5,000 for the education of indigent deaf children in the state and then employed a deaf man, James A. Waterson , as a teacher for the school to be temporarily located in the summer resort town of Robinson’s Springs (in present day Elmore County).
-He credited Waterson with pressing for passage of the original bill, but was disappointed with the low number of students who enrolled the first year.
+Two-term Alabama Governor Henry Watkins Collier, who was elected to the office in 1849, was a proponent of economic diversity and social and education reform.
+In 1852 he urged the Alabama General Assembly to appropriate $5,000 for the education of indigent deaf children in the state and then employed a deaf man, James A. Watterson, as a teacher for the school to be temporarily located in the summer resort town of Robinson’s Springs (in present day Elmore County).
+He credited Watterson with pressing for passage of the original bill, but was disappointed with the low number of students who enrolled the first year.
 “We should not despair,” Collier wrote in 1853.
 “I advise renewal of the appropriation and permanent location of the school under a Board of Trustees.
 I also deem it a high moral duty to make provisions for education of the blind.
 I again recommend an appropriation and the establishment of a school for this purpose.”

 Setting the Stage in Talladega

-In the mid 19th Century Talladega was a growing and evolving community, known for hospitality, business and education interests.
+In the mid-19th century Talladega was a growing and evolving community, known for hospitality, business and education interests.
 Following Andrew Jackson’s Battle of Talladega against the Creek Indians and signing of the Treaty of Cusseta, white settlers began pouring into the area and the town of Talladega was officially incorporated in 1835.
-New business thrived; agriculture and mining prospered.
-Isbell Bank - Alabama’s oldest continually operating bank (now known as First Bank of Alabama) opened in 1848.
+New business thrived and agriculture and mining prospered.
+Isbell Bank—Alabama’s oldest continually operating bank (now known as First Bank of Alabama)—opened in 1848.

 A year later the East Alabama Masonic Female Institute opened and enrollment quickly grew to 107 with a full complement of teachers and staff.
 Classrooms for primary, intermediate and high school classes were assigned in every corner of the building along with music, piano and chapel.
-Financial struggles plagued the new school, however, which had been built at a cost of $27,000, and amidst persistent religious debate and economic difficulties, the school closed and was acquired in 1854 by the Alabama Conference of the Methodist Episcopal Church South.
-The Methodist Conference assumed the debts and opened a high school for females in the building, but as with the Masons the financial crisis proved too great and the school closed.
-In 1858 the stately columned building stood empty and waiting to fulfill its destiny as a school – for the deaf of Alabama.
+Financial struggles plagued the new school, however, which had been built at a cost of $27,000, and amidst persistent religious debate and economic difficulties, it closed and was acquired in 1854 by the Alabama Conference of the Methodist Episcopal Church South.
+The Methodist Conference assumed the debts and opened a high school for females in the building, but as with the Masons, the financial crisis proved too great and the school closed.
+In 1858 the stately columned building stood empty and waiting to fulfill its destiny as a school—for the deaf of Alabama.

 Dr. Joseph Henry Johnson